BukolaEasy/LITA-CAPSTONE-Project/README.md

 SQL structure Query Language was used for
 Power BI  was used for the visualization

-Microsoft Excel was usewd for the initial exploration of the sales data, ans summaries the total sales by product region and months.
-Various queries were written by SQL  to extract some key insitsa such as  retrievint the total sales for eash product , transations carried out in ech region, the highest selling products, top 5 coustomers and the sales contribution of each region in percentage.
-Power BI was used to create a dashboard that visualizes the insights found in excel and sql Key Performing Indicators (KPIs) used for this analysis include: total sales by product, region, and month. retrieve the total sales for each product category. find the number of sales transactions in each region. o find the highest-selling product by total sales value. o calculate total revenue per product. o calculate monthly sales totals for the current year. o find the top 5 customers by total purchase amount. o calculate the percentage of total sales contributed by each region. o identify products with no sales in the last quarter.
+### Key Performing Indicators (KPIs) used for this analysis include:
+- total sales by product, region, and month. retrieve the total sales for each product category. find the number of sales transactions in each region. o find the highest-selling product by total sales value. o calculate total revenue per product. o calculate monthly sales totals for the current year. o find the top 5 customers by total purchase amount. o calculate the percentage of total sales contributed by each region. o identify products with no sales in the last quarter.
 · Total revenue per year (Course revenue per year/month).